 Section 45 of Chapter X provides that, notwithstanding anything contained in any other law for the time being in force, subject to Section 46, a foreign arbitral award shall be treated as binding for all purposes on the persons between whom it was made, and may accordingly be relied on by any of those persons by way of defence, set off or otherwise in any legal proceedings in Bangladesh.
-Section 45(1)(b) also provides that, on an application made by a party to the award, a foreign arbitral award is enforceable by execution by the court under the CPC, in the same manner as if it were a decree of the court.
+Section 45(1)(b) also provides that, on an application made by a party to the award, a foreign arbitral award is enforceable by execution by the court under the Code of Civil Procedure 1908, in the same manner as if it were a decree of the court.
 The application for the execution has to be accompanied by the original arbitral award or an authenticated copy, the original or an authenticated copy of the agreement for arbitration, and evidence proving that the award is a foreign award.

-As mentioned in 2.5 Restrictions on the Grant of Security or Guarantees, the creation of security in favour of foreign lenders would require permission from Bangladesh Bank.
+The creation of security in favour of foreign lenders would require permission from Bangladesh Bank.
 Bangladesh Bank has granted general permission under which an “authorised dealer” (ie, a bank licensed in Bangladesh) can act as the security trustee/agent to hold securities on behalf of foreign lenders.

 There is uncertainty as to whether a local security agent can have recourse to the process under the MLCA 2003 if it is not itself a lender.
 This is due to a lack of clarity in the provisions of the MLCA 2003.
 There is not yet a judicial precedent on this issue.

 Private sector industrial enterprises in Bangladesh that wish to borrow from abroad (including supplier's credits, financial loans from institutions or individuals and debt issues in capital markets abroad) require prior authorisation from BIDA.
 An application in the prescribed form for approval of the proposal for borrowing from abroad would need to be submitted to BIDA along with the necessary supporting documents.
-In each supplier's credit/loan from abroad approved by BIDA, a copy of the loan agreement should be forwarded by the authorised dealer concerned to the Foreign Exchange Policy Department (FEPD), the Foreign Exchange Investment Department (FEID) and the statistics department of Bangladesh Bank.
+For each supplier's credit/loan from abroad approved by BIDA, a copy of the loan agreement should be forwarded by the authorised dealer concerned to the Foreign Exchange Policy Department (FEPD), the Foreign Exchange Investment Department (FEID) and the statistics department of Bangladesh Bank.